broward/NodeInterceptTesting/README.md

         // run the injected function
         assert(qil.modify().one === 'X');

-        // verify it's been altered
+        // verify internal object is altered
         assert(qil.internal().one === 'X');
         done();
     });